laurenrega/FinalTeamProject/README.md

 ## Chosen Project features

 ### Lauren Rega:
-1. Use the statistics project to create API endpoints and then consume those endpoints using a JavaScript chart selected from the ones listed in this article here (Links to an external site.).
+1. Use the statistics project to create API endpoints and then consume those endpoints using a JavaScript chart.

 ### Sally Khalil
 2. Create a login and registration process that includes email verification.
 You can use a service like SendGrid to send email and you should look for a Flask Plugin to help.